 Individual Academic Counseling

-for a period of 5-9 weeks, depending on the progress rate.
+This service involves meeting with students individually for one-hour, weekly sessions for a period of 5-9 weeks, depending on the progress rate.
 Individual academic counseling typically involves the following components:

 Educate students regarding UAEU’s academic policies including academic probation system, and inform students of other academic support resources available on campus.

 Encourage students to follow up with their college academic advising units to learn about their academic status and discuss specific academic concerns with course instructors.

 Discuss goal-setting and individual academic (productivity) plans with students.

 Help students in gaining effective time management, smart academic habit skills, and assist students in creating balanced study schedules that match their academic needs and learning style.